Haasrobertgmxnet/SineWave2/README.md

    * It allows for PWM output as well as 10-bit DAC output.

 As development framework Visual Studio Code with the PlatformIO extension has been used.
-The setup() and loop() functions are very small and the project not necessarily stcks on the Arduino framework.
+The setup() and loop() functions are very small and the project not necessarily sticks on the Arduino framework.
 The C++ stuff outside the setup() and loop() functions can be used in other C++ frameworks, e.g. for desktop development in Microsoft Visual Studio.

 ## 2. Features